gnosischain/documentation/docs/node/guide/validator/_partials/clients/_install_validator_lodestar.md

     --graffiti=${GRAFFITI}
 # highlight-end
 ```

-* Start your lighhouse validator:

-Replace `$GRAFFITI` with your [graffiti](https://lighthouse-book.sigmaprime.io/graffiti.html)and `$FEE_RECIPIENT` with your fee recipient address.
-Make sure to delete `# Change this value` before running this command.
-Learn more about the CLI commands and their options [here](https://chainsafe.github.io/lodestar/reference/cli/)
+Replace `suggestedFeeRecipient` with your Gnosis address.
+This fee recipient address will receive tips from user transactions from the block the validator proposed.
+If not set, the tips will be sent to zero address, that is burnt competely.
+It is strongly recommended that you configure this value in your setup.
+Learn more about [suggestedFeeRecipient](https://chainsafe.github.io/lodestar/usage/validator-management/#configuring-the-fee-recipient-address) flag in Lodestar docs.

+Replace `graffiti` with your own [graffiti](https://chainsafe.github.io/lodestar/reference/cli/).
+It is an optional field that can be used to add a message to the [block](https://ethereum.org/en/developers/docs/blocks/) by the proposer.